 Northwestern Acceptance Rate and Deadlines

 Northwestern offers binding Early Decision.
 The ED advantage is real and significant—a large share of each class is admitted through the ED pool.
+Our analysis of the Early Decision acceptance rate boost shows just how much this matters at top schools.
 If Northwestern is your genuine first choice, applying ED is strategically meaningful.

 What Northwestern Is Looking For